jaog1992/jaog1992/README.md

 * 🏊  Swimming
 * 👶  Father of one

-	` If you are 42 cadet: feel free to reach me on Slack -> @jde-orma- `
+	` If you are a 42 cadet: feel free to reach me on Slack -> @jde-orma- `

 Or on linkedin: